bensu/doo/README.md

 The options are merged to Doo's Karma configuration.
 By default, array values are merged by appending.
 For example, in the example above, the value of `"plugins"` is appended to the list of plugins needed by Doo.
-Merging is implemented with [meta-merge][meta-merge], so if you need more control you can use `^:replace` and `^:prepend` metadata.
+Merging is implemented with [meta-merge][meta-merge], so if you need more control, you can use `^:replace` and `^:prepend` metadata.

 ## Custom Karma launchers

-To add custom Karma launchers  (eg. as described in the [Chrome Karma Plugin](https://github.com/karma-runner/karma-chrome-launcher) you can add the following config entries to your `project.clj` as shown in the example below:
+To add custom Karma launchers  (eg. as described in the [Chrome Karma Plugin](https://github.com/karma-runner/karma-chrome-launcher)) you can add the following config entries to your `project.clj` as shown in the example below:

 The plugin in the `:launchers` map should match an installed Karma plugin and the name should match a Karma launcher (possibly a custom one as shown in the